bertramdesigns/poppler-utils/poppler-src/README.md

 Because we will not be accessing any of the front-end functionality of Poppler, we can build the library without the Qt5, Qt6, glib, or cpp wrappers.

-Download the source code from [poppler.freedesktop.org](https://poppler.freedesktop.org/) and place the files into "poppler-master."
+Download the source code from [poppler.freedesktop.org](https://poppler.freedesktop.org/) and extract to poppler-src.
 You will also be able to find poppler-data on the same site.
 These are the encoding files that enable poppler to correctly render CJK and Cyrillic.

 Assumes the following folder structure:

 - poppler-utils-rs
-  - poppler-cmake-toolchains
-    - mac.cmake
-    - unix.cmake
-    - win.cmake
+  - poppler-src
     - poppler-23.12.0
-    - poppler-master
       - build-win
       - build-test
       - build-mac
       - build-unix
+  - poppler-cmake-toolchains
+    - mac.cmake
+    - unix.cmake
+    - win.cmake
     - poppler-data-0.4.12
   - src
     - poppler